oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 The `elz-network-extension` template can add VPN or FastConnect links between an environment's DRG and an on-prem network.

-## Deployment of The Enterprise Scale Baseline Landing Zone
+## Deployment of The Oracle Enterprise Landing Zone

 ## For customers who already have Infrastructure in OCI

-If you already have infrastructure deployed in OCI and are looking to explore a best-practices infrastructure architecture with Enterprise Scale Baseline Landing Zone, you may want to create a new [Child Tenancy](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/organization_management_overview.htm) to deploy the Enterprise Scale Baseline Landing Zone in.
+If you already have infrastructure deployed in OCI and are looking to explore a best-practices infrastructure architecture with Oracle Enterprise Landing Zone, you may want to create a new [Child Tenancy](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/organization_management_overview.htm) to deploy the Oracle Enterprise Landing Zone in.
 This will guarantee there are no conflicts with existing infrastructure.

-Note that child tenancies have their own [resource limits](#resource-limits), which should be checked to confirm the Enterprise Scale Baseline Landing Zone can be deployed.
+Note that child tenancies have their own [resource limits](#resource-limits), which should be checked to confirm the Oracle Enterprise Landing Zone can be deployed.

 ## How to Deploy

 ---
-The Enterprise Scale Baseline Landing Zone can be launched through Oracle Resource Manager or from the Terraform CLI.
+The Oracle Enterprise Landing Zone can be launched through Oracle Resource Manager or from the Terraform CLI.

 ## Terraform CLI

 1. Have Terraform installed on the system you will deploy from.
-The Enterprise Scale Baseline Landing Zone should work with any version of Terraform greater than 1.0.0, including the latest version (currently 1.3.9).
+The Oracle Enterprise Landing Zone should work with any version of Terraform greater than 1.0.0, including the latest version (currently 1.3.9).
 If you do not have Terraform already installed, the [Terraform Download page](https://developer.hashicorp.com/terraform/downloads) will have links for the proper package for your system, and installation instructions.

 2. Set up API keys to work with your OCI account.
 Follow the instructions [here](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).

 3. Visit the [GitHub page](https://github.com/oracle-quickstart/oci-landing-zones) to clone the Terraform template.

 4. In the repository, cd to the `templates/enterprise-landing-zone/` directory.
-This is the main template for the Enterprise Scale Baseline Landing Zone. (the other templates will allow you to deploy other components, such as additional Environments or Workloads, or to deploy pieces of the Enterprise Scale Baseline Landing Zone architecture for use in your own custom infrastructure designs.)
+This is the main template for the Oracle Enterprise Landing Zone. (the other templates will allow you to deploy other components, such as additional Environments or Workloads, or to deploy pieces of the Oracle Enterprise Landing Zone architecture for use in your own custom infrastructure designs.)

 5. Create a terraform.tfvars file in the directory and populate it with the required variables or override existing variables.
 **For reference on the configuration variable values read the [Configuration Guide](CONFIGURATION.md).
 For a full list of all available configuration variables see the [Input Variables Reference in the README](README.md#inputs)**